marrakchino/c_includes/README.md

 development/testing flow.
 Here are a few things I wish to do soon:

-* Make the `g:c_libraries` list more exhaustive by adding less common libraries (time, ctypes, etc.)
+* Make the `g:c_libraries` list more exhaustive by adding less common libraries (time, ctypes, etc.).

-* Prompt the user to choose which library he wishes to include
+* Prompt the user to choose which library he wishes to include.

-* Check if the library is already included before appending the `#include`

 * Create an adequate mapping to the `InsertIncludes` function.

-# License
+## License

 Licensed under MIT, see **LICENSE** file.